gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDrillToDashboard } from '@gooddata/sdk-backend-spi';
 import { IDrillToInsight } from '@gooddata/sdk-backend-spi';
 import { IDrillToLegacyDashboard } from '@gooddata/sdk-backend-spi';
+import { IDrillToLegacyDashboard as IDrillToLegacyDashboard_2 } from '@gooddata/sdk-model';
 import { IErrorProps } from '@gooddata/sdk-ui';
 import { IExecutionConfiguration } from '@gooddata/sdk-ui';
 import { IExecutionDefinition } from '@gooddata/sdk-model';